 Antiperspirant and Aluminum Safety Concerns

 There's some controversy around the safety of applying aluminum-containing antiperspirants.
-According to the National Cancer Institute, several scientists are concerned about the link between antiperspirants and breast cancer given the product’s close proximity to the chest region.
-However, Chawlek points out that multiple studies have failed to prove this link, and that aluminum is widely considered to be a safe ingredient within the dermatology community.
+Some studies have explored concerns about the link between antiperspirants and breast cancer, given the product’s proximity to the chest region.
+However, Chawlek points out that multiple studies have failed to prove this link and that aluminum is widely considered a safe ingredient within the dermatology community.

 As Chwalek points out, a 2016 systematic review failed to demonstrate a link between breast cancer and antiperspirant use (but the authors noted they only identified two case-controlled studies conducted between 2002 and 2006).
 “One of these studies was a 2002 US study of 793 women with no breast cancer and 813 women with breast cancer which showed no increased risk of breast cancer in women using deodorants or antiperspirants,” she explains.